Russia gas flow stop could erase post-COVID recovery across EBRD region - report

 EBRD forecasts May 2022https://tmsnrt.rs/3wc2vUZ

-(Reporting by Jorgelina do Rosario and Karin Strohecker; Editing by Alison Williams)
+(Reporting by Jorgelina do Rosario and Karin Strohecker Editing by Alison Williams and Mark Potter)

 ((Jorgelina.doRosario@thomsonreuters.com;))